WinzyGinzy/NFTShop/Screenshots/README.md

-# This is a Drupal eCommerce website that lets you setup a shop which can sell products and their licenses to a specific user.
+# This is a Drupal eCommerce website that lets you setup a shop which can sell various products and their licenses to a specific user.

 The user can buy a licensed file by clicking the "Add to Cart" button which will then give them a notification saying that the product was successfully added to their cart.